vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

 1. Go through the installation process for AWS.
 With the following
    considerations:

-   * Set all instance sizes to m5.xlarge or larger.
+   * For a management cluster: Set the instance type size to m5.xlarge or larger for both the control plane node and worker node.
+   * For a standalone custer: Set the instance type size to a m5.xlarger or larger for the control plane node.
    * Disable OIDC configuration.

     > Until we have more TCE documentation, you can find the full TKG docs